We all know that if a conveyor stops unexpectedly, there's far more at stake than just your company’s ability to deliver.

 Regular inspection throughout your system, especially at known points of vulnerability, is the best solution to keep it running to its optimum and to prevent unexpected failures.

-Fitting CHS Foundations® Connect remote monitoring can help prevent all of the above issues by constantly monitoring critical system failure identifiers such as vibration, temperature and humidity.
+Fitting Air Partner CHS's Foundations® Connect remote monitoring can help prevent all of the above issues by constantly monitoring critical system failure identifiers such as vibration, temperature and humidity.

 By sending readings of these parameters to a cloud based analysis system you save 100’s of man hours that would be spent inspecting your system.
 Alerts can be configured to alarm maintenance staff of developing problems – evidence can be easily provided of the effects of your preventative maintenance actions and an overall system health status is clearly shown in the Foundations® dashboard.